vdudejon/vmproperties/README.md

 ## Database Schema
 The script creates a table named vme_watchman_properties in the PostgreSQL database to store VM data.
 The table schema matches the data structure of the VM data class used in the script.

+## Use with Nomad
+An example nomad file is included to show how to run it in Nomad utilizing vault secrets.

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Contributions, bug reports, and feature requests are welcome!